craigduncanlab/PyConMessenger/Documentation/NPGuide.md

 Similarly, there are shortcut blocks roughly corresponding to the print functions above, namely:

+- q+/q- = quote block
 - c+/c- = code block
 - e+/e- = example block
 - n+/n- = numbered list block.
-- i+/i- = image block (see below)

 # Tables

-Unlike Markdown, tables are data objects.
+Unlike Markdown, tables are initially defined as data objects.
 This means you can create one using the shortcut functions (above) or by using a data block.
 If you use a datablock, you can do this by:
 - setup a data block with your raw data
+- set your headings (i.e. column labels and variable names for each column) using header()
 - process the block into column vectors (rip or split function)
-- set your headings
-- choose which column vectors you want to print by putting the column heading names into the tablecols(arg1,arg2,...) function
+- choose which column vectors you want to print by putting the column heading names into the tablecol(arg1,arg2,...) function

-There are some quick and dirty ways to make tables, including the tprint() command, but you can be quite specific about the data in 'column vectors' that you combine to make tables.
+There are some quick and dirty ways to make tables, including the tprint() command, but if you follow the more detailed process just described, you can be quite specific about the data in 'column vectors' that you combine to make tables.

 If you have some complicated raw data you want to include in your text file, and then still manipulate that raw data into tables without having to manually 'draw' the table, as in Markdown, see the next section.